Relationship Marketing: The Most Overlooked Skill

 Chances are, you will resonate with someone.
-There are people out there who are looking for what you have shown them is possible.
-And, you’ve done so without being an informercial.
+People out there are looking for what you have shown them is possible.
+And, you’ve done so without being an infomercial.

-The best part about attraction marketing (when used effectively) is that you attract the people you are looking for.
-Become the hunted, versus the hunter.
-Pivotal in relationship marketing.
-Because, from the attraction you are able to connect, build and foster relationships.
+The best part about attraction marketing (when used effectively) is attracting the people you are looking for.
+Become the hunted versus the hunter.
+Because, from the attraction, you can connect, build and foster relationships.

 Conversations on Social Media

-Whether you are building your business full time, or part time this strategy of having more conversations will help you boost sales, convert recruits, and become more profitable before you know it.
+Whether you are building your business full-time or part-time, the strategy of having more conversations will help you boost sales and become more profitable before you know it.

-And, I found personally, the more time I spent in my inbox, versus the newsfeed, my own success continued to grow.
+And I found that my success continued to grow with the more time I spent in my inbox versus the newsfeed.
 My relationships became more meaningful.
 What’s your experience with inbox conversations?
 Are they happening enough?

-I would really encourage you to send more time in this area of social media than anywhere else.
-They key is building up ongoing conversations with new people all the time.
+I would encourage you to spend more time in this area of social media than anywhere else.
+The key is building up ongoing conversations with new people all the time.

 These conversations will help you build trust with people.
 This trust is what will fuel your business.
-Culturally, ethically, financially, and all things in between!
+Culturally, ethically, financially, and everything else!